Uber reports more than 3,000 sexual assaults on 2018 rides

 Uber’s share price dropped more than 1% in after-hours trading.

-Uber and competitor Lyft have faced a backlash for not doing enough to protect the safety of its riders and drivers.
+Uber and competitor Lyft have faced harsh criticism for not doing enough to protect the safety of their riders and drivers.
 Dozens of women are suing Lyft, claiming the company should have done more to protect them from driver assaults.
 A Connecticut woman sued Uber last month, claiming she was sexually assaulted by her driver.

-Uber’s safety report is the first of its kind, the company said in a tweet.
+London refused to renew Uber’s license to operate in the city in November after the company was plagued with safety issues including concerns about impostor drivers.
+Uber said it will appeal the decision.

+The companies have both formed partnerships with sexual assault prevention networks and other safety groups, and have touted their background check policies for drivers.
+But many say they haven’t gone far enough to protect passengers and drivers, who are contract workers for the companies.

 The Rape, Abuse & Incest National Network said it appreciated Uber’s transparency.

-“This is an issue that affects every institution in America, and understanding the problem is an important step in the effort to solve it,” RAINN press secretary Emily Robinson said in a statement.
-“We’d love to see organizations in every industry, including educational institutions, make a similar effort to track and analyze sexual misconduct within their communities.”
+“This is an issue that affects every institution in America,” RAINN press secretary Emily Robinson said in a statement.
+She added that organizations in every industry, including education, should “make a similar effort to track and analyze sexual misconduct within their communities.”

-There were 107 deaths from crashes in 2017 and 2018, from 97 crashes reported to Uber.
-Uber says this represents about half of the national rate for fatal crashes.
+The report stated that Uber rides were involved in 97 reported crashes in 2017 and 2018, resulting in 107 deaths.
+The company said the figure represents about half of the national rate for fatal crashes.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been updated to correct the number of rapes reported by Uber in 2018.
-It is 235, not 229.